Thurlaston village hall

 View the slideshow of images to see all available equipment and facilities.

-- Halogen hob and electric oven
+- Induction hob and electric oven

 - Fridge - please leave switched on